Republic Airlines: Incident

 The airline had a high safety rating, but incurred a passenger fatality in 1983 when a section of propeller blade entered the cabin of Flight 927 at Brainerd, Minnesota on Sunday, January 9.
 Arriving from Minneapolis in sleet and snow showers at 7:40 p.m., the Convair 580 skidded off the right edge of the runway and the right propeller struck a snowbank.
 Three other passengers were injured, one seriously.
 Following this incident, the airline had a number of close calls in 1983.
+In 1985, a pilot for the airline named Jack Brasher deviated 700 feet from an assigned altitude in flight.
+As a result, a warning was issued to him months later.
+The warning would be named after him - the Brasher warning.